 From Texas A&M Forest Service

-POLLOK, TX (News Release) - Central Volunteer Fire Department was awarded a grant from Texas A&M Forest Service's Rural Volunteer Fire Department Assistance Program.
-The grant allowed the department to purchase new rescue equipment, including a Jaws of Life, spreader, cutter and compressor.
+KENNARD, TX (News Release) - Kennard Volunteer Fire Department recently received funding from Texas A&M Forest Service's Rural Volunteer Fire Department Assistance Program.
+The grant was used to purchase fire equipment to help protect lives and property.

 Kennard VFD purchased a slip-on unit with a 200-gallon water tank and a Compressed Air Foam System that has a 10-gallon foam tank.
 A slip-on unit is an apparatus built to meet the demands of the fire service and easily mounted in the back of a pick-up or a custom-built platform and is especially effective in fighting wildland fires, off-road grass fires, car fires, and many others.

 "The department chose a 200-gallon water tank because of the weight limit of the truck, but the foam system will allow us to fight three times the fire because of its characteristics to make the water go further," said Kennard VFD Fire Chief Don Parrish.
 "The capability of the foam is such a benefit.
 It can help extinguish a car fire in just a matter of seconds."

 Firefighting foam is used for fire suppression.
 It cools the fire and coats the fuel, preventing contact with oxygen.
 The firefighter spreads a blanket of foam on the area involved, smothering the fire and decreasing the possibility of it reigniting.

 Kennard VFD has been serving their community and surrounding area since 1963.
 They cover a 245-square-mile protection area and aid with fire suppression and medical response.
 Anyone wanting to volunteer may call the fire chief at (936) 222-1671 and request an application.